-The council has ready access to borrowing at favourable rates from the Public Works Loans Board (PWLB) and other local authorities.
+The council has ready access to borrowing from the money markets to cover any day-to-day cash flow need, and the PWLB and money markets for access to longer term funds.
 The council is also required to set a balanced budget through the Local Government Act 1992, which ensures sufficient monies are raised to cover annual expenditure.
-There is no significant perceived risk that the council will be unable to raise finance to meet its commitments.
+There is no significant perceived risk that the council will be unable to raise finance to meet its commitments under financial instruments.